KiranKeertipati/cse15l-lab-reports/lab2.md

       return newArray;
     }
     ```
-This reversed method was meant to create a new array and then copy the elements of the old array (arr) into the new array (newArray) in the reverse order.
-The initial version of the method with the bug, created the new array and set up the for loop to iterate through the array but instead of changing the each of the elements in newArray, it changed each of the elements in arr to the elements of newArray.
-This version then returned arr, instead of newArray.
+This reversed method was meant to create a new array and then copy the elements of the old array `arr` into the new array `newArray` in the reverse order.

+The initial version of the method with the bug, created the new array and set up the for loop to iterate through the `arr` array but instead of changing the each of the elements in `newArray `, it changed each of the elements in `arr` to the elements of `newArray`.
+Hence, `arr` became an array with its elements equal to 0.
+This version then returned `arr`, instead of `newArray`.

 So I noticed two errors in the implementation of the code:
-- Firstly, the loop iterated through the wrong array and hence copied the elements from the newArray to arr, which was wrong.
+- Firstly, the loop iterated through the wrong array and hence copied the elements from the `newArray` to `arr`, which was wrong.
-- Secondly, it returned arr, instead of returning the newArray.
+- Secondly, it returned `arr`, instead of returning the `newArray`.

-So, to fix these errors, I changed the code to now iterate through newArray and copy the elements from arr in the reversed order.
-I also ensured that the code returns newArray, which is the reversed version of arr.
+So, to fix these errors, I changed the code to now iterate through `newArray` and copy the elements from `arr` in the reversed order into `newArray`.
+I also ensured that the code returns `newArray`, which is the reversed version of `arr`.

 When I run both these test cases after I changed the code I get the following output: